eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 | **Properties**      | <p data-include="message/table/transfercompletionmessage.html" data-include-format="html"></p> |

 The Transfer Completion Message is sent by the [=Provider=] or [=Consumer=] when a data transfer has completed.
-Note that some [=Connector=] implementations may optimize completion notification by performing it as part of their wire protocol.
-In those cases, a Transfer Completion Message does not need to be sent.
+Note that some [=Connector=] implementations _MAY_ optimize completion notification by performing it as part of their wire protocol.
+In those cases, a [Transfer Completion Message](transfer-completion-message) does not need to be sent.

 ### Transfer Termination Message